Pat Freiermuth Player Prop Bets for NFL Week 9 | Pittsburgh vs. Chicago 11/8/2021

 Season Stats

+- Freiermuth has recorded 202 receiving yards (28.9 per game) and two touchdowns, hauling in 22 passes on 27 targets.

-- Freiermuth has been the target of 10.0% (27 total) of his team's 270 passing attempts this season.
+- Freiermuth has been the target of 27 of his team's 270 passing attempts this season, or 10.0% of the target share.

-- Freiermuth (five red zone targets) has been the recipient of 15.2% of his team's 33 red zone pass attempts.
+- With five targets in the red zone this season, Freiermuth has been on the receiving end of 15.2% of his team's 33 red zone pass attempts.

 - Click over to SISportsbook and find the latest player props and odds for Freiermuth's matchup with the Bears.